 - Choose a style and stick with it.
 Try to approach each image with the same basic feeling.

 - Natural light goes a long way.
 Take that product outside, or open all the curtains.
 Natural light will make almost any product pop.

 - Keep the background clear of distractions.

-Now you’ve taken some shots, or you’ve paid someone else to take some shots of your product.
-It’s time to choose the best shots for your content test.
+Now you’ve taken some shots, or you’ve paid someone else to take some pictures of your product.
+It’s time to choose the best images for your content test.

 Tips for Choosing Product Photos

 Choose clear, high-resolution images.

 Remember that your consumers won’t be able to hold the product in their hands.
 You want to give them the visual equivalent of the next best thing.
 Give them images that can provide the sensory details they are missing in e-commerce.

 Choose images that show the product from every flattering angle you can.